karolrav/aws_project/README.md

 # Readme
+Infrastructure as Code (IaC) solution using Terraform to provision and manage resources on Amazon Web Services (AWS) cloud services.
 # How to run
 1. Initialize Terraform `terraform init`
 2. Review the configuration and verify the resources `terraform plan`